pip-services/pip-services-docs/content/en/node/couchbase/connect/сouchbase_connection.md

 [IOpenable](../../../commons/run/iopenable)

 ### Description
-The CouchbaseConnection class allows you to create connections to the Couchbase database using the default Couchbase driver.
+The CouchbaseConnection class allows you to create connections to a Couchbase database using the default Couchbase driver.

 **Important points**

 - This is the most basic persistence component that is only able to store data items of any type.
-Specific CRUD operations over the data items must be implemented in child classes by accessing **this._collection** or **this._model** properties.
+- Specific CRUD operations over the data items must be implemented in child classes by accessing **this._collection** or **this._model** properties.

 #### Configuration parameters

-- **bucket**: (optional) Couchbase bucket name
+- **bucket**: (optional) Couchbase bucket's name
 - **connection(s)**:
     - **discovery_key**: (optional) key to retrieve the connection from [IDiscovery](../../../components/connect/idiscovery)
     - **host**: host name or IP address